microsoft/Kusto-Query-Language/doc/timezone.md

 ---
 title: Timezone - Azure Data Explorer
-description: This article gives a list of timezones in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 07/12/2022
+description: This article is about the timezones supported by the Internet Assigned Numbers Authority Time Zone Database (IANA) in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 02/20/2023
 ---
 # Timezones

 The following is a list of timezones supported by the [Internet Assigned Numbers Authority (IANA) Time Zone Database](https://www.iana.org/time-zones).

 Related functions:

 * [datetime_local_to_utc()](datetime-local-to-utc-function.md)
 * [datetime_utc_to_local()](datetime-utc-to-local-function.md)